PHR Stage 1 guidance notes

 What is the problem being addressed?

-Provide a clear explanation of the health problem to be addressed, the impact on patients and or/ public as well as health and care services, and how this research would fill a demonstrable evidence gap.
+Provide a clear explanation of the health or social care problem to be addressed, the impact on patients/service users, carers and/or public as well as health and care services, and how this research would fill a demonstrable evidence gap.

-Please explain how your proposed research is within the remit of the PHR programme and how it will generate evidence to inform the delivery of non-NHS public health interventions.
+Please explain how your proposed research is within the remit of the PHR programme and how it will generate evidence to inform the delivery of non-NHS public health and social care interventions.

 Why is this research important in terms of improving the health and/or wellbeing of the public and/or to patients and health and care services?